Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-The type of an empty literal dict is never inferred, and as a consequence can only be used on the right-hand-side of an annotated assignment.
+The type of an empty literal dict is never inferred and, as a consequence, it can only be used on the right-hand side of an annotated assignment.

 Consider the following example validator: